Wills and Estate Planning

 - Medical Power of Attorney: Appoints an agent to make healthcare decisions if you become incapacitated.

 To make a valid Will in Texas, you must have legal capacity, testamentary capacity, testamentary intent and certain formalities must be followed.
-If a Will does not meet all of the requirements set forth by the statutes, it will be declared invalid, meaning that your estate could be distributed according to a statutory formula rather than the way you would have preferred.
+If a will does not meet all of the requirements set forth by the law, it will be declared invalid, meaning that your estate could be distributed according to the laws of Texas, rather than the way you would have preferred.
 Instead, you can work with our attorneys who can carefully guide you on how to write a will that protects your interests and your loved ones.

-The Complexities of Texas Intestate Laws Without a will you have no choice as to who will administer your estate, who will be the guardian of your minor children or the custodian of the estate of your minor children, or who will receive your property in what proportions or when.
+Without a will, you have no choice as to who will administer your estate, who will be the guardian of your minor children or who will receive your property in which proportions.